lunardao/research/crypto_to_fiat.md

 **Possibilities:**

 1. **Bity to family or friend**
-Run XMR transaction, swap to clean BTC, new TAILS wallet, and use non registered [bity.com](bity.com) transaction (crypto to card) via a friend or a family member, who can withdraw and pass cash. the withdrawal via Bity is limited to 900 Euros at a time.
+Run XMR transaction, swap to clean BTC, new TAILS wallet, and use non registered [bity.com](bity.com) transaction (crypto to card) via a friend or a family member, who can withdraw and pass cash.
+The withdrawal via Bity is limited to 900 Euros at a time without KYC.

-- This will obscure: Where the money originated, what was the total sum, and the fact it went directly to you.
+- **This will obscure:** Where the money originated, what was the total sum, and the fact it went directly to you.
-- It will reveal: The sum of withdrawal, the BTC address, that someone around you cashed out $ from new BTC wallet.
+- **It will reveal:** The sum of withdrawal, the BTC address, that someone around you cashed out $ from new BTC wallet.

 **How to make a Bity transaction**